Sofiarosenburg/Happyville/README.md

 - Each house was carefully selected and adjusted to create a harmonious layout.
 - The lake and park were designed to add calmness and connection to the space.
 - The house inspired by Up was designed as a personal tribute, adding a cinematic touch to the project.
+- Since Spline is a platform that does not count the hours spent on the project, I made my own calendar with the days and hours I spent working on the project:
+- September 16: 1.5 hours on Spline
+- September 19: 1 hour on Spline
+- September 22: 3 hours on Spline
+- September 23: 0.5 hours on Spline
+- September 26: 1.5 hours on Spline
+- October 1: 2 hours on Spline
+- October 2: 2.5 hours on Spline
+- October 25: 1.5 hours on VS Code
+- October 25: 0.5 hours on Vercel

 ## Challenges
 - At first, it was difficult to understand Spline and how each tool affected the objects.